salokr/salokr.github.io/index.md

 ## About Me

 Hi there!
-I am a second-year PhD student in the Natural Language Processing group at George Mason University; advised by Dr. [Ziyu Yao](https://ziyuyao.org/).
+I am a third-year PhD candidate in the Natural Language Processing group at George Mason University; advised by Dr. [Ziyu Yao](https://ziyuyao.org/).

-My research revolves around the field of Information Extraction, where I delve into extracting event-specific information from a wide array of sources, including emails, sentences, and documents.
+My research revolves around the field of Information Extraction and Generative AI, where I delve into extracting event-specific information from a wide array of sources, including emails, sentences, and documents.
 My ultimate goal is to contribute to the development of a versatile machine learning system capable of retrieving event-specific details from unstructured text and presenting them in a structured format, facilitating seamless further processing.

+Recently, I have also focused on Prompt Optimization for LLMs to elicit correct zero-shot responses from both Open-Source and API-based LLMs.
+Please check the list of publications for more details.

 Prior to my journey at GMU, I earned a master's degree in Computer Science and Engineering from the Indian Institute of Technology - Patna.
 Additionally, I obtained a bachelor's degree in Computer Science and Engineering from Uttar Pradesh Technical University.
 I have also served as an NLP researcher at Tata Research from 2017-2021.

 In my free time, I make music for violin and piano.
-I enjoy the outdoors, particularly badminton and mountains.
+I enjoy the outdoors, particularly cricket, badminton and mountains.

 ## Research Interests